2022 Wellington protest: Dunedin

 In response to the Council's letter, protesters have refused to leave until the Government has lifted all vaccine mandates including the one for healthcare workers and called for supporters to join them in solidarity.
 Taylor claimed that 70 supporters would be travelling from other cities and towns to support the Dunedin protesters.
 That same day, protesters verbally abused Mayor Hawkins while he was being interviewed by news broadcaster Newshub.
 On 8 April, an eight-year-old boy reportedly assaulted a contractor removing a portaloo that the protesters had been using.

-On 11 April, protesters agree to remove all their tents and structures prior to the 12 pm deadline.
+On 11 April, protesters agreed to remove all their tents and structures prior to the 12 pm deadline.
 Protest organisers issued a Telegram message stating that they had made the decision to dissolve their "Freedom Camp" peacefully, ending their 60-day occupation of the Octagon.
 Protest supporter Taylor stated that the protesters' decision had been prompted by concerns about how authorities would respond but reiterated that they would continue their anti-vaccine mandate protest through other means.
 In response to the end of the Freedom Camp's occupation, Hawkins stated that the City Council would be assessing any damage to the Octagon Reserve.
 In mid-May, the Dunedin City Council confirmed that contractors had replaced the lawn in the upper Octagon, which amounted to total cost of NZ$12,264.65.